Kong/boss.js/README.md

 ### Options

 * `debug`: Set to `true` to enable debugging console information.
-* `workers`: The number of child workers to execute **+ 1**.
-This number doesn't include the *master worker*, that coordinates the child workers.
-This means that the number of node processes will always be the number of `workers` + 1.
-If this option is not specified, the total number of CPU cores **-1** will be used (reserving one slot to the *master worker*)
+* `jobWorkers`: The number of job workers to execute.
+This number doesn't count the *master worker*, that coordinates the child job workers.
+This means that the number of node processes will always be the number of `jobWorkers` + 1.
+If this option is not specified, the total number of CPU cores **-1** will be used.

 ### Example